NotePlan/plugins/jgclark.Summaries/README.md

 ## Tracking checklist completetion

-To track checklist completion a you must create a referance checklist in the template folder.
+To track checklist completion you must create a referance checklist in the template folder:

 ![alt text](checklist-1.png)

-Add the title of this template to settings.
+Add the title of this template to settings:

 ![alt text](checklist.png)

-if you want to use this template in another note it can be imported using.
+If you want to use this template in another note it can be imported using `<%- import("Daily tasks”) -%>`
-> <%- import("Daily tasks”) -%>

 Completion is tracked using the 'appendProgressUpdate' command